 What is Satisfactory Academic Progress?

 Oregon State University is required to establish standards for measuring Satisfactory Academic Progress (SAP) for students to be eligible for Title IV (federal) aid in accordance with the Higher Education Act of 1965, as amended by Congress.
-A student must meet the requirements of the financial aid SAP policy to be eligible for federal, state and institutional financial aid assistance at Oregon State.
+A student must meet the requirements of the financial aid SAP policy to be eligible for federal, state and institutional financial aid assistance at OSU.
 Below will is a general overview of the policy.
 For complete Satisfactory Academic Policy details, please review our complete SAP Policy.

 Satisfactory Academic Progress requires financial aid recipients to meet the following five criteria.
 You are held to this standard regardless of whether you have received financial aid in the past:

-Grade Point Average (qualitative)-You must meet the Oregon State University minimum GPA of 2.0 undergraduate/post baccalaureate, 2.25 DVM, 2.5 PharmD, and all other Graduate Programs 3.0 in order to retain your eligibility.
-This is based on your Oregon State GPA, not your overall GPA.
+Grade Point Average (qualitative)-You must meet the OSU minimum GPA of 2.0 undergraduate/post baccalaureate, 2.25 DVM, 2.5 PharmD, and all other Graduate Programs 3.0 in order to retain your eligibility.
+This is based on your OSU GPA, not your overall GPA.
 If you are in the Degree Partnership Program be advised that coursework completed at the community college WILL NOT impact your GPA for Satisfactory Academic Progress purposes.
 Also, the OSU grade received for the third retake of a course is excluded for GPA improvement purposes.
 See the Academic Regulations Repeated Courses Section for more information.

 Completion Rate/PACE (quantitative)-You must complete at least 67% of ALL attempted coursework (including courses from the community college).
 Your PACE is the your EARNED HOURS/TOTAL ATTEMPTED HOURS.
 For example, 67 earned/120 attempted=55.8%.Your pace of completion will go down if you withdraw from courses, take remedial coursework (non-college level classes like MTH 95), retake a previously passed course, or retake a course for a third time.
 See the Academic Regulations Repeated Courses Section for more information.